Zdenda78/PAmPAlini/README.md

 No additional dependencies or setup required – it’s ready to play!

 Credits
-Creator: Zdeněk Sába
+Creator: Zdeněk Sába and AI assistance.

-AI Assistance: Grok by xAI

 Year: 2025